nadavsu/TransPool/README.md

 3. Requests - displays all trip requests on the system, irregardless of time.
 4. Matches - Shows all matched trips on the system, irregardless of time.

 Each tab contains a list of **cards**.
-Each card displays the data of each offer/request/whatever.
+Each card displays the api of each offer/request/whatever.